 7 But if we walk in the light, as he is in the light, we have fellowship one with another, and the blood of Jesus Christ his Son cleanseth us from all sin.

-When the Holy Spirit reveals that a particular thing that we are involved in is wrong, the Good Grounder simply takes steps to line up with the Word of God.
+When the Holy Spirit reveals that a particular thing that we are involved in is wrong, this individual simply takes steps to line up with the Word of God.
 We must realize that God will not change His Standards of Holiness for us; we have to align ourselves with His Standards.
 Some people think that when it comes to their “pet sin” that God will look the other way.
 Not so.
-As He reveals the truth of our sins we must take the necessary steps to change.
+He reveals the truth of our sins, but we must take the necessary steps to change.
 Some people may be waiting on God to “fix” their situation when He could be waiting on them to do what they know is right.
 God will not do everything for us; there are some things we must do.
 The Bible says that if we resist the devil he will flee.
-But first we must do the resisting.
+But first, we must do the resisting.

-2. The Good Grounder wholeheartedly obeys the Word.
-Good Grounders realize that if God cannot have all of you, He will have none of you.
+2. The Good Ground individual wholeheartedly obeys the Word.
+They realize that if God cannot have all of you, He will have none of you.